 notify the public about the availability of accessible formats and communication supports.

-Anticipated Compliance Date: January 2018 - feedback June 2022 – accessible formats and communication supports.
+Anticipated Compliance Date: January 2018 - feedback Completed June 2022 – accessible formats and communication supports.

-Accessible Websites and Web Content Marie-Josée Masicotte
+Accessible Websites and Web Content

 In accordance with the IASR, Biscuits Leclerc will take reasonable steps to ensure that all new websites controlled by Biscuits Leclerc, and web content on those sites published after January 1, 2012, will conform with the World Wide Consortium Web Content Accessibility Guidelines (WCAG 2.0) Level AA, except where meeting the requirement is not practicable .]